 Our provision is person centred and needs based and comprises of two complementary programmes:

-Digital Inclusion During the national lockdown in 2020, SAVTE transformed and transferred all provision online.
+Digital Inclusion: During the national lockdown in 2020, SAVTE transformed and transferred all provision online.
 The team very quickly discovered the high number of participants who found themselves digitally excluded due to the rapid increase of services being transferred online.
 SAVTE received funding from the lottery to employ a digital inclusion worker and distribute new devices to those participants who had no means to learn or access services online.
-16 months on, SAVTEs provision has evolved to provide a blended of online and face to face provision, and digital inclusion is now fully integrated into our programmes.
+16 months on, SAVTEs provision has evolved to provide a blend of online and face to face provision, and digital inclusion is now fully integrated into our programmes.
 We have received new funding to extend this support for a further 12 months.

 Community and Volunteer Development Programme.
 The CVD Team is focused on working in targeted communities, where we aim to recruit, and support volunteers, particularly from underrepresented communities, who are keen to try volunteering, to develop new skills, gain experience and grow in confidence to enable them to achieve their own personal goals, whether that be finding a job, continuing with lifelong learning, or becoming active in their communities.